The Best Camping Fish Taco Recipe

 Camping Fish Tacos Process

-1. Prepare the fish by cutting it into 1″ strips, patting dry with paper towel and dusting each side with salt.
+1. Prepare the fish by cutting it into 1″ strips, patting dry with paper towel, and dusting each side with salt.

 Camping Fish Tacos Process

-2. Heat the oil to 350 degrees using a deep fryer.
+2. Heat the oil to 350 degrees F using a deep fryer.
 We like to use this propane deep fryer because it can be used outside while camping.

 It’s important to cook the fish at a consistent temperature to get that perfectly cooked, golden crust with the batter.
 Be sure to use a cooking thermometer whenever possible.
-This recipe is not meant for an air fryer as the batter will drip and stick to the surface before ever heating and cooking at the correct temperature.

 Camping Fish Tacos Fryer